 The program is very easy to use for a techie person that knows what to do with partitions.
 For someone who doesn’t, it could be a bit overwhelming.
 I like the user experience of the program.
 I found it pretty easy to navigate, and the text instructions are easy to understand.
 Despite a couple of errors, I was able to pick up the program very quickly.

 EaseUS offers several channels to address customer queries including email, live chat, and phone support.
-The reason why I didn't give them five stars is that they were slow on email responses.
-As you see from the screenshot below, I sent them an email regarding the problem I had with migrating the OS.
-But unlike the support I got from their data recovery software, I didn't receive an email back.
-I wasn't able to have a live chat with them since their support team is offline due to the time difference.
+The reason why I didn’t give them five stars is that they were slow on email responses.
+I sent them an email regarding the problem I had with migrating the OS.
+But unlike the support I got from their data recovery software, I didn’t receive an email back.
+I wasn’t able to have a live chat with them since their support team is offline due to the time difference.
 However, I was able to get in touch with them by calling, which helped me fix my problem.

 Alternatives to EaseUS Partition Master Pro

 Paragon Partition Manager (Windows & Mac): If EaseUS isn’t the best option for you, try out Paragon.
 Paragon has similar features as EaseUS while at the same price point.
 Either Windows or macOS version costs $39.95 for a single license.
 It also has a good support system.
 Unlike EaseUS, Paragon currently does not offer a version with lifetime upgrades but they do have a professional version for Windows which offers advanced features for $79.95.